bauhouse/sym-designprojectx/README.markdown

 ## Installation

-It is best to install this ensemble with Git, but you can also install this ensemble by downloading a copy of Symphony 2.0.6 and each of the required extensions and this workspace.
+It is best to install this ensemble with Git, but you can also install this ensemble by downloading a copy of Symphony 2.3 and each of the required extensions and this workspace.
 Be sure to rename the directory to `workspace`.

 ### Installing with Git

+With a recent version of Git, you can do the first three steps with a single command: `git clone --recursive git://github.com/symphonycms/symphony-2.git designprojectx`.
+The `--recursive` option will recursively initialize submodules and update them.
+The last, optional argument is the name of the directory in which the parent repository is cloned into.

-1. Clone a copy of Symphony 2.0.6 and rename the directory:
+1. Clone a copy of Symphony 2.3 and rename the directory:

 		git clone git://github.com/symphonycms/symphony-2.git